Samuel-Ndienye/portifolio-landing-page/README.md

 ## Description
 * This is a website that shows my portfolio.It contains all my background information,some sample projects that I have worked on and my skills and hobbies.
 ## Link to Website
-* Click on the link provided bellow to view the site.
+* Click on the link provided below to view the site.
 * https://samuel-ndienye.github.io/portifolio-landing-page/
 ## Setup instructions
 * Access to internet